sftcd/happykey/README.md

 OpenSSL](https://github.com/sftcd/openssl) fork.
 (As of now, this needs to be built against a master/tip version of OpenSSL such as my fork.)

 Starting 20200810, I'm coding up draft-05 of HPKE.
+- Added the KEM IDs and other suite additions
+- Changed ``hpke_extract()`` to handle new labelling.
+Still to put in different labels for calls as per spec though.
-So far, I've only added the new suite IDs so that the local tests work but have yet to aim to verify test vectors.
+- Local tests (``./alltest.sh``) still work but I have yet to do anything to try interop/verify test vectors.

 On 20200121, I started to integrate this into a guess as to what the next ESNI draft (version -06) might involve.
 That needed a couple of minor changes so I